derekvance21/basketball-analytics/README.md

 # Other
 - I ran into an interesting situation: a player shot a three and the ball got wedged between the rim and backboard.
 That's a jumpball, so is it a OR or DR?
 The possession changed so a DR made more sense but if the possession had stayed it would've been quite weird to mark it as an OR
+- Also, blocked shots are kind of different from normal shots, but idk how to represent them.
+A shot-OR resets the shot clock whereas a block-OR does not